 We chose some vintage accent furniture like this chest with lion pulls I scored at an estate sale in Saugatuck one summer and this side table found at Blue Door Antiques just down the street.
 The bookcase is an ikea hack, spray painted gold to give more contrast and color to the room.
 I decorated with books, frames, plants, and momento boxes filled with souvenirs from our trips: shells from Mexico, admission tickets to Versailles, train tickets in Rome, winery guides from Carmel, etc.

 I love the layered rugs look that is trending right now, and decided on a natural jute rug underneath a tan and white striped Dash & Albert rug for under our coffee table.

-You can shop exact products from our living room here:
+You can shop exact products from our living room renovation here:

-What do you think of the transformation?
+What do you think of the living room renovation and transformation?
 I’d love to hear!